 Along the way, I saw a well-made hanging bridge that connects two parts of Tembourng national park.

 But I kept going, that is the thing about me and hiking!
 If I stop it takes me a good 10 minutes to start walking again.
-So, I keep climbing hundred and hundred of uneven but stable stairs,
+So, I keep climbing hundreds of uneven but stable stairs!

 FYI, if you want to take a break there are four huts with benches to sit, catch a breath and watch nature unfold.